DV

 Strategy & risk

-VOO tracks S&P 500 Index with a track the performance of the s&p 500 index, representing 500 of the largest u.s. companies. approach, while SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index using a capital appreciation strategy.
-Beta is 1.0 for VOO and 1.19 for SCHG, indicating VOO is less volatile relative to the market.
+SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach, while VOO tracks S&P 500 Index using a large cap strategy.
+Beta is 1.17 for SCHG and 1.0 for VOO, indicating VOO is less volatile relative to the market.

 VOO beta1.0